FREE Case Review (866) 588-0600

 2020

 • Leafy Greens – E. coli O157:H7 – 40 people from 19 states were infected with an outbreak strain of E. coli O157:H7.
-Illnesses started on dates ranging from August 10, 2020, to October 31, 2020.
+Illnesses started from August 10, 2020, to October 31, 2020.
 Twenty people were hospitalized, and 4 developed hemolytic uremic syndrome (HUS).
 No deaths were reported [12].

 2019